Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

         ![Torch if available](../img/torch-if-available.png){height=150 width=300}

-    - If it redirects you to Microsoft Store: Open `Windows Powershell` > `input Remove-Item $env:USERPROFILE\AppData\Local\Microsoft\WindowsApps\python*.exe` > `enter`
+    - If it redirects you to Microsoft Store:
+        - Open `Windows Powershell` > paste `input Remove-Item $env:USERPROFILE\AppData\Local\Microsoft\WindowsApps\python*.exe` > then `enter`
-    - If problem occurs reinstall pytorch by `pip uninstall torch` then redo the step above, if it still failed, go [here](https://pytorch.org/get-started/locally/#windows-verification)
+    - If problem occurs reinstall pytorch by `pip uninstall torch` in `cmd` then redo the step above, if it still failed, go check [here](https://pytorch.org/get-started/locally/#windows-verification) for other ways to verify

 6. Two options to process, go to `cmd` then:
+    - Specified Manga volume:
+        - Paste: `mokuro F:\Manga\Saenai\Vol3`
-    - Specified Manga volume: Type `mokuro F:\Manga\Saenai\Vol3` (Replace full directory, Saenai and volume #)
+            - Replace full directory, Saenai and volume #
-    - All Manga volumes: Type `mokuro --parent_dir F:\Manga\Saenai` (Replace full directory, Saenai with your manga name)
+    - All Manga volumes:
+        - Paste: `mokuro --parent_dir F:\Manga\Saenai`
+            - Replace full directory, Saenai with your manga name
             - Your vol1, 2, 3, etc. should be inside `Saenai folder` in ascending uniform named order

 7. See [Reading Processed Manga](setupMangaOnPC.md/#reading-processed-manga)